 L. Agency fleet card program administrator

-1. The agency fleet card administrator and local fleet card coordinators' names and all contact information must be submitted to the fleet card program manager at Admin’s fleet and surplus services office.
+1. The agency fleet card administrator and department fleet card coordinators' names and all contact information must be submitted to the fleet card program manager at Admin’s fleet and surplus services office.

 2. The agency fleet card program administrator is responsible for overall administration of the program consistent with the statewide plan and this policy.

 3. Duties of the agency fleet card program administrator include: